-2. Ability to structure limited recourse project financings to optimize credit and mitigate risks through project/ownership configuration, loan terms, contracts and security package.
+2. Ability to structure limited recourse project financings to optimize credit and mitigate risks through project/ownership configuration, loan terms, contracts, and security packages.

 3. Ability to document due diligence findings, develop recommendations, draft and present comprehensive loan proposals and obtain approvals.

-4. Ability to negotiate to closing complex financing, commercial and legal documentation for project financings with senior level project participants, including host governments.
+4. Ability to negotiate to close complex financing, commercial and legal documentation for project financings with senior-level project participants, including host governments.

 Degree: MBA/MA/MS. Graduate degree in Business Administration and/or an advanced professional designation such as CPA or CFA.
 Experience in performing utility financial planning and revenue requirements analysis, cash flow analysis, and usage of a financial planning model.
 Working knowledge of Data Base (Access, Oracle, SAP/BW) and HSF (Hyperion Strategic Finance) is a plus.